Power News We love to talk!

 Though kidswear is a large business—more than $12 billion in sales in India, according to some analysts—many retailers have failed to build a viable model in this category.
 Currently, Mom & Me and rival FirstCry—which has more than 100 stores and a large online business—are the two big survivors.
 “Our focus is really up to 3-4 years (as against up to nine years previously) at the toddler because after four it is more about fashion, which is a very different play,” Shah said.
 “It has been a difficult business but mother and child is the best place to be in.”

-- Merits of gas-based power Read more
+- Maha govt to conduct special audit of its power companies Read more